dxos/dxos/docs/content/composer/plugins/entry.md

 <App plugins={[ /* core plugins */ ]} />
 ```

-From here, it is up to the plugins to figure out what to render in the main `<Surface />`.
+From here, the main `<Surface />` interrogates all the plugins to determine what component to fill the screen with.
+Components are also able to use more nested `<Surface />` elements to further delegate rendering to other plugins.

-By default, the `Layout` plugin implements a simple layout with a header, a left and a right sidebars, and a main content area.
+For example, the `Layout` plugin splits the screen into more Surfaces: a header, a left and a right sidebars, and a main content area.
+Each of these get fulfilled by components other plugins.